ScryEngineering/Rebrand/CPS Rebrand copy notes.md

 #### Benefits

+Data science, machine learning and math optimization: helping people make better decisions; the core of what we do is decision support; techniques to optimize another problem

 Mathematical optimization works better than traditional "guess and check" methods

 MO is a lot less expensive than building and testing